 Spindel Eye Associates Ophthalmology Treatment FAQs

-If you’re a Windham or Londonderry, NH local and have noticed your vision is starting to blur, or it’s not as clear as it once was, you may require ophthalmology treatment from Spindel Eye Associates.
+If you’re a NH local and have noticed your vision is starting to blur, or it’s not as clear as it once was, you may require ophthalmology treatment from Spindel Eye Associates.
 The fact is, it’s not uncommon to experience changes in vision throughout your lifetime.
 While many people will simply need to adjust their contacts or glasses prescription, there’s a handful of people who will need to undergo a thorough eye examination.
 All of this can be tended to at Spindel Eye Associates.
 Our team of doctors and eye specialists will set you up with whatever you need.
-Whether it’s a basic eye checkup, or something more serious that needs addressed, like eye pain or inflammation, we are here to help.
+Whether it’s a basic eye checkup, or something more serious that needs to be addressed, like eye pain or inflammation, we are here to help.

-Preparing for you ophthalmology appointment
+Preparing for your ophthalmology appointment